xen0vas/xen0vas.github.io/_posts/2019-06-26-SLAE32-assignment-#6-create-polymorphic-shellcode.md

 Shellcode Length: 102
 </pre>

-Now that the _shellcode_ executed, the **/etc/hosts** file will be checked to see if the new record has been inserted successfully.
+Now that the <it>shellcode</it> executed, the **/etc/hosts** file will be checked to see if the new record has been inserted successfully.

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 16px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">
 127.0.0.1 localhost